-Figure A-23.
+Figure A-22.
 SOQPSK-TG Power Spectrum (5 Mbps)

-Figure A-24 shows the measured BEP versus signal energy per bit/noise power per Hz $(E_b/N_0)$ of two SOQPSK-TG modulator/demodulator combinations including nonlinear amplification and differential encoding/decoding in an AWGN environment with no fading.
+Figure A-23 shows the measured BEP versus signal energy per bit/noise power per Hz (E_b/N_0) of two SOQPSK-TG modulator/demodulator combinations including nonlinear amplification and differential encoding/decoding in an AWGN environment with no fading.
 Other combinations of equipment may have different performance.
 Phase noise levels higher than those recommended in Chapter 2 can significantly degrade the BEP performance.

-Figure A-24.
-BEP vs. Eb/N0 Performance of 5 Mbps SOQPSK-TG
+Figure A-23.
+BEP vs. E_b/N0 Performance of 5 Mbps SOQPSK-TG

-A.10.
+A.9.
 Advanced Range Telemetry Continuous Phase Modulation Characteristics

 The ARTM CPM is a quaternary signaling scheme in which the instantaneous frequency of the modulated signal is a function of the source data stream.
 The frequency pulses are shaped for spectral containment purposes.
 As defined for this standard, the modulation index alternates at the symbol rate between h=4/16 and h=5/16.
 The purpose of alternating between two modulation indices is to maximize the minimum distance between data symbols, which results in minimizing the BEP.
 These particular modulation indices were selected as a good tradeoff between spectral efficiency and data-detection ability.
-Figure A-25 shows the power spectrum of a 5-Mbps ARTM CPM signal and Figure A-26 shows the measured BEP versus $E_b/N_0$ .
+Figure A-24 shows the power spectrum of a 5-Mbps ARTM CPM signal and Figure A-25 shows the measured BEP versus E_b/N_0 .
 The maximum power level was about -19 dBc.
-B-60dBc of this 5-Mbps signal was about 5.54 MHz.
+B{-60dBc} of this 5-Mbps signal was about 5.54 MHz.
 Note that the power spectrum of ARTM CPM is about 25% narrower than that of SOQPSK-TG but the BEP performance is worse.
-The ARTM CPM is also more susceptible to phase noise than SOQPSK-TG.
+The ARTM CPM modulation is also more susceptible to phase noise than SOQPSK-TG.

-Figure A-25.
+Figure A-24.
 Power Spectrum of 5 Mbps ARTM CPM

-Figure A-26.
-BEP vs. Eb/N0 Performance of 5 Mbps ARTM CPM
+Figure A-25.
+BEP vs. E_b/N0 Performance of 5 Mbps ARTM CPM

-A.11.
+A.10.
 PCM/FM

-The most popular telemetry modulation since 1970 is PCM/FM, also known as CPFSK.
+The most popular telemetry modulation since 1970 is PCM/FM.
 The RF signal is typically generated by filtering the baseband NRZ-L signal and then frequency modulating a VCO.
 The optimum peak deviation is 0.35 times the bit rate (h=0.7) and a good choice for a premodulation filter is a multi-pole linear phase filter with bandwidth equal to 0.7 times the bit rate.
-Figure A-27 shows the power spectrum of a pseudo-random 5-Mbps PCM/FM signal with peak deviation of 1.75 MHz and a 3.5-MHz linear phase low-pass filter.
+Figure A-26 shows the power spectrum of a pseudo-random 5-Mbps PCM/FM signal with peak deviation of 1.75 MHz and a 3.5-MHz linear phase low-pass filter.
 Note that the spectrum is nearly flat from a frequency equal to -0.5 times the bit rate to a frequency equal to +0.5 times the bit rate.
 The power level near the center frequency is about -22.5 dBc for a bit rate of 5 Mbps and the standard spectrum analyzer settings.

-Figure A-27.
+Figure A-26.
 Power Spectrum of 5 Mbps PCM/FM Signal

-Figure A-28 shows the BEP versus $E_b/N_0$ performance of 5-Mbps PCM/FM with a multisymbol bit detector and with three different receivers/detectors.
-Note that an $E_b/N_0$ of about 9.5 dB is required to achieve a BEP of about $10^{-5}$ with the multi-symbol detector while an $E_b/N_0$ of about 12 to 14 dB is typically required to achieve a BEP of about $10^{-5}$ with typical FM demodulators and single-symbol detectors.
+Figure A-27 shows the BEP versus E_b/N_0 performance of 5-Mbps PCM/FM with a multisymbol bit detector and with three different receivers/detectors.
+Note that an E_b/N_0 of about 9 dB is required to achieve a BEP of about 10^{-5} with the multi-symbol detector^{30,31} while an E_b/N_0 of about 12 to 14 dB is typically required to achieve a BEP of about 10^{-5} with typical FM demodulators and single-symbol detectors.
+These are typical detection performance numbers and will vary depending upon receiver/demodulator implementations and whether or not trellis demodulation is used.
 The PCM/FM modulation method is fairly insensitive to phase noise.

-Figure A-28.
-BEP vs. Eb/N0 Performance of 5-Mbps PCM/FM with Multi-Symbol Bit Detector and Three Single-Symbol Receivers/Detectors
+Figure A-27.
+BEP vs. E_b/N0 Performance of 5-Mbps PCM/FM

-A.12.
+A.11.
 Valid Center Frequencies Near Telemetry Band Edges